-Nonetheless, students are accepted on the basis of their entire admission packet, not just test scores or GPA’s.
+Nonetheless, students are accepted on the basis of their entire admission packet, not just GPA’s.
 Most important are the Statement of Purpose (what has brought you to this point in your studies), Gender Studies Supplemental Essay (why Gender Studies doctoral degree is for you), letters of recommendation and the fit between your interests and members of our faculty.

 What makes me an international student?

 If you have questions regarding your status, please consult Graduate Division’s Admissions Office at (310) 825-1711.
 If the applicant is a citizen of a country outside the United States or graduated from an institution outside the United States she or he needs to qualify for a visa to study in the United States.